 Unspoiled wilderness.
 Jasper is located within a UNESCO World Heritage Site.

 Traditional poutine, duck confit sliders and craft beer is eaten at every meal.

-Stuffed black bears can be found in most establishments.
+Stuffed black bears can be found in most respectable establishments.

-World class skiing and snowbarding at Marmot Basin is only 20 minutes from town.
+World class skiing and snowboarding at Marmot Basin is only 20 minutes from town.

 Located in the world’s 2nd largest country, traffic jams will inevitably happen.

 Who needs a car when you can take a dog sled?

 The weather may be cold but the people are warm and friendly.